 Hi!
-I’m a multi-disciplinary graphic designer based in sunny Los Angeles.
+I’m a multi-disciplinary designer based in sunny Los Angeles.

 My practice focuses on creating research-driven design solutions for branding, packaging, motion, and art direction projects.